ntoghrama/ntoghrama.github.io/index.md

 [//]: # I've also studied the Seattle basin and fault zone, using ambient noise seismology to investigate how seismic waves are amplified within sedimentary basins and reflected by their edges.

 [//]: # To measure the ambient seismic field, I've [deployed 100+ broadband and nodal seismometers](https://www.king5.com/article/news/local/researchers-will-install-monitors-to-study-seattle-earthquake-fault-zone/281-ab395842-a46b-4ebf-baeb-0b1b623f7ffb) across the Seattle area, hosting these instruments at schools, churches, small businesses, and family backyards.

 [//]: # I cross-correlate ambient noise recordings to investigate earthquake propagation in the basin, which&mdash;&mdash;like other sedimentary basins around the world&mdash;&mdash;is known to trap seismic energy and amplify ground motion during high-magnitude earthquakes.
 In particular, I am interested in the role played by the basin edges and the Seattle thrust fault.

-## Publications
+## Select Publications

-[2] Sargsyan L.S., Meliksetian Kh.B., Metaxian J-P., Levonyan A.F., Grigoryan E.S., **Toghramadjian N.**, Navasardyan G.Kh., Manucharyan D.A., Gevorgyan M.R., and Harutjunyan K.A.; Volcano-Tectonic Seismicity in Continental Collision Zones: Earthquake Swarms in the Gegham Volcanic Ridge (Armenia).
-Proceedings NAS RA, Earth Sciences, 2021, v.
-74, N 1, 3-19
+1. Toghramadjian, N. & Shaw, J. H. Anatomy of a complex strike-slip urban fault system: the Newport–Inglewood fault, Los Angeles, California.
+Manuscript in preparation.
+2. Toghramadjian, N., Denolle, M. A., Ermert, L., & Jiang, C. Probing the Seattle Basin edge using a dense urban nodal array in 100 backyards.
+Seismological Research Letters (2026).
+3. Meliksetian, K., Sargsyan, L., Koulakov, I., Toghramadjian, N., et al. Deep sources of recent volcanism in Armenia inferred from ambient noise tomography.
+Journal of Geophysical Research: Solid Earth (2026).
+4. Toghramadjian, N. & Shaw, J. H. 3D Geometry and Slip Distribution in the Long Beach Earthquake Gate, Newport–Inglewood Fault.
+Bulletin of the Seismological Society of America 114(4):1941–1965 (2024).

-[1] Lilit Sargsyan, **Natasha E. Toghramadjian**, Alan L. Kafka; Cellular Seismology Analysis of Reservoir‐Triggered Seismicity Associated with Armenian Dams.
-Bulletin of the Seismological Society of America; 108 (5B): 3126–3140. doi: [https://doi.org/10.1785/0120180014]
+5. Sargsyan, L., Toghramadjian, N. & Kafka, A. Cellular Seismology Analysis of Reservoir-Triggered Seismicity Associated with Armenian Dams.
+Bull.
+Seismol.
+Soc.
+Am.
+(2018).

 ---

 [//]: # <img src="seattle_3.png">

-[//]: #                                A helper joined us for field work!

 ## Contact